gminero/customSearchDeflection/README.md

 # Custom Search Deflection Lightning Component

-This cocmponent is meant to be used as a standalone Deflection Component in Lightning Communities.
-In order to work, you must either be using the Standard 'Contact Support Form'
-You can also Create a Ligthning Case Creation Form, preferably using the [Record Edit Form](https://developer.salesforce.com/docs/component-library/bundle/lightning:recordEditForm/example)
+This component is meant to be used as a standalone Deflection Component in Lightning Communities.
+In order to work, you must either be using the Standard 'Contact Support Form' or have a Custom Form that fires an `selfService:caseCreateFieldChange` Event preferably using the [Record Edit Form](https://developer.salesforce.com/docs/component-library/bundle/lightning:recordEditForm/example)

 ## Getting Started (Salesforce)